ohld/edipus/edipus_master/README.md

 # Edipus
-### (for Linux)

-### What is it:
+## What is it
-Sources of edipus project
+Sources of Edipus project.

+## Getting started with Edipus

+To install dependencies, train your personal identificator and validate webcam photo, run

+  ```
+  ./install-deps.sh
+  ./train.py
+  ./validate.py
+  ```

+## Files description

 ### main_app.py:
-module with implementations:

-1. GUI windows classes
+* GUI windows classes

-1. Singnals and Slots of this classes
+* Singnals and Slots of this classes

 ### exec_thread.py:
-module with implementations:

-1. Main calculation thread
+* Main calculation thread

-1. Working with neuron network
+* Working with neuron network

-1. Working with vk_requests
+* Working with vk_requests

 ### vk_requests.py:
-module with implementations:

-1. HTTPS requests for VK.com
+* HTTPS requests for VK.com

-1. Logging in VK.com
+* Logging in VK.com

-1. Downloading photots from VK.com
+* Downloading photots from VK.com

 ### face.py:
-module with implementation of FACE class
+module with implementation of FACE class, used for training network.

 ### permission_control.py:
-rewrited C module
+rewrited C module from **../permission control** folder.

-### How to use it:
-  ```
-  ./install-deps.sh
-  python2 ./main_app.py
-  ```